-To truly be able to consider all of your options of clients as referral sources, you’ll need to target past clients, not just current clients.
-And you may even need to pull a list of your clients to jog your memory.
+To consider your options of clients as referral sources, you’ll need to target past clients, not just current clients.
+You may even need to pull a list of your clients to jog your memory.
 Like that client who worked with you three years ago that just adored working with you, but you haven’t really kept in touch with them and you are certainly not top of mind with them anymore.

-Make sure you show a little judgment.
+Make sure you show a little discernment.
 You know there are some people that didn’t have the best client experience with you.
 Maybe they became a client at a point in your business where you were growing faster than you could handle and your processes broke down.
-Or maybe, for whatever reason, what they experienced with you wasn’t all that positive.
+Or maybe, they didn’t do what they were supposed to so their results were less than stellar.

-What if you have been in business for less than 2 to 3 years?
+What if you have been in business for less than 2 years?
 What if you’ve only worked with a dozen or so clients?
-Since your client list is small enough I would suggest you put all of your clients on there.
-And then, as you go through the process of turning these clients into referral sources, you will figure out who will stay on the list and who will not.
+Since your client list is small enough I would suggest you put all of your clients on the list but please not, this is the only circumstance I recommend this.
+As you go through the process of turning these clients into referral sources, you will figure out who will stay on the list and who will not.

-Now, let’s take the same process from Step 3A and apply it to our COIs.
-But with COIs we are going to add an additional step to this process.
-Remember our COIs are those who know what we do, don’t do what we do and come across our ideal clients.
-In the workbook, jot down the specific names of your COIs who you would like to be referring you.
-This might include people you know well or don’t know well – from your general network – with your goal to have them become COIs referral sources.
+For our COIs, the process will be similar but will start more broad.
+Remember our COIs are those who know what we do, don’t do what we do and come across our ideal clients with some regularity.
+In the workbook, jot down the specific names of COIs who you would like to refer you.
+This might include people you know well or don’t know well – from your general network – with your goal to have them become COI referral sources.

 That’s right – to develop a list of potential COI referral sources we need to start a little more broad and then narrow it down.